Davidson Institute: THINK Summer Institute

 The THINK Summer Institute is a three-week residential summer program on the campus of the University of Nevada, Reno, for profoundly gifted 13- to 16-year-old students.
 Attendees are given the opportunity to earn college credits.
 Since the inaugural year of THINK (2004), up to 60 students now attend the program each summer.

 The Davidson Academy

 The Davidson Academy (Reno, Nevada) was created following state legislation in 2005 that designated it as a “university school for profoundly gifted pupils.”
 The Davidsons decided to create the Academy as an outgrowth of the Davidson Young Scholars program and THINK Summer Institute, upon learning of the interest shown by many parents.
 The Academy offers two educational options - an Online campus for students living anywhere in the United States and a Reno day school located on the campus of the University of Nevada, Reno, for local students.

 In the Academy's inaugural year (2006–2007), 35 students were enrolled.
 In 2018, 155 students were enrolled at the Reno day school and 34 through the online campus.

 In 2017-2018, the Academy launched an online option for profoundly gifted students living anywhere in the United States.

+In 2025-2026 U.S. News & World Report ranked the school #4 in the top 10 public high schools in the United States.